Can You Get On A Plane With An Expired License

 5. Be Honest and Cooperative with TSA Officers: When interacting with TSA officers, be polite, respectful, and honest.
 Explain your situation clearly and answer their questions truthfully.
 Avoid becoming argumentative or defensive, as this will likely make the situation worse.

-6. Understand Your Rights, But Be Realistic: While you have the right to ask questions and understand the reasons for any delays or searches, remember that the TSA officer has the final say in whether you will be allowed to board the flight.
-It's important to be assertive but also realistic about the limits of your influence.
+6. Understand Your Rights, But Be Realistic: While you have the right to ask questions and understand the reasons for any delays or searches, remember that the TSA officer has the final say in whether you will be allowed to board the flight. you'll want to be assertive but also realistic about the limits of your influence.

 8. Keep Digital Copies of Important Documents: Store digital copies of your driver's license, passport, and other important documents on your smartphone or in a secure cloud storage account.
 This can be helpful if you lose your physical documents or need to provide additional verification.